price adjustment, March 1, 2023

 8:00am – 5:00pm

-Saturday – Sunday: closed
+Friday – Sunday: closed

 vaccination clinic

-15 minute appointments per animal.
+15-minute appointments per animal.

 For toenail trims, if you have a pet known to be difficult or aggressive, please schedule for two, 15-minute segments per animal.